MicrosoftDocs/bot-docs/articles/file-format/bot-builder-lu-file-format.md

 	- know
 ```

-By default synonyms are set to be _not interchangeable_.
-You can optionally set the synonyms to be _interchangeable_ as part of the definition.
+By default synonyms are set to be not interchangeable.
+You can optionally set the synonyms to be interchangeable as part of the definition.
 Here's an example:

 ```.lu
 @ phraselist question(interchangeable) =